mermaid-js/mermaid/README.md

  <br/>
 Mermaid allows even non-programmers to easily create detailed charts and diagrams through the [Mermaid Live Editor](https://mermaid-js.github.io/mermaid-live-editor/).<br/>

-Use Mermaid with your favorite applications, check out the list of [Integrations and Usages of Mermaid](./docs/integrations.md).
+You can also use Mermaid within [GitHub](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/) as well many of your other favorite applications, check out the list of [Integrations and Usages of Mermaid](./docs/integrations.md).

 For a more detailed introduction to Mermaid and some of its more basic uses, look to the [Beginner's Guide](./docs/n00b-overview.md), [Usage](./docs/usage.md) and [Tutorials](./docs/Tutorials.md).